cionx/solutions-itfpatsopluo/07-mini-ocaml-interpreter/project/README.md

 ```text
 >
 ```
-Here are some example of its usage:
+Here are some examples of its usage:
 ```text
 > help
 Usage: "type <expr>" or "eval <expr>"